uclamii/MedPromptEval/README.md

 ### Metrics Evaluation

-The system includes a metrics evaluation component that analyzes the quality of generated answers using various NLP techniques.
+The system includes a comprehensive metrics evaluation component that analyzes the quality of generated answers using various NLP techniques.
 This allows for quantitative assessment of model performance without requiring external APIs.

 #### Available Metrics

 The metrics evaluator provides the following metrics:

-**NLP Metrics:**
+**Semantic and Relevance Metrics:**
 - `semantic_similarity`: Cosine similarity between question and answer embeddings (relevance)
 - `answer_similarity`: Cosine similarity between model answer and correct answer
+- `entailment_score`: Score indicating whether the model answer entails (is consistent with) the correct answer
+- `entailment_label`: Classification label: "entailment", "neutral", or "contradiction"

+**Text Comparison Metrics:**
+- `rouge1_f`, `rouge2_f`, `rougeL_f`: ROUGE metrics for text overlap assessment
+- `bleu_score`: BLEU score for measuring precision
+- `bertscore_precision`, `bertscore_recall`, `bertscore_f1`: BERTScore metrics for semantic evaluation

+**Readability and Style Metrics:**
 - `answer_length`: Number of words in the answer
 - `flesch_reading_ease`: Readability score (higher = easier to read)
 - `flesch_kincaid_grade`: US grade level required to understand the text
 - `sentiment_polarity`: Sentiment of the answer (-1 to +1)
 - `sentiment_subjectivity`: Subjectivity of the answer (0 to 1)

-**Text Comparison Metrics:**
-- `rouge1_f`, `rouge2_f`, `rougeL_f`: ROUGE metrics for text overlap assessment
-- `bleu_score`: BLEU score for measuring precision
-- `bertscore_precision`, `bertscore_recall`, `bertscore_f1`: BERTScore metrics for semantic evaluation
-- `entailment_score`: Score indicating whether the model answer entails (is consistent with) the correct answer
-- `entailment_label`: Classification label: "entailment", "neutral", or "contradiction"

 **Comparative Metrics:**
 - `comparison_answer_length_delta`: Difference in length between model and correct answers